karim-moftah/karim-moftah.github.io/_posts/HackTheBox/Mailing/2024-6-2-Mailing.md

 **hMailServer**

-knowing that the machine was running hMailServer.
+Knowing that the machine was running hMailServer.
 I searched about its sensitive files and configuration files.

 ![](/assets/img/htb/mailing/2.png)